 What happened in the call above and why was it effective?

 In the above example, the hotline volunteer did follow a protocol in asking for Michelle’s name, age, grade, phone number.
-However, the volunteer made making an empathic connection a high priority.
+However, the volunteer made making an empathic connection the highest priority.

 The volunteer also made note of emotionally laden words and each time the volunteer heard one, she asked Michelle to specifically say more about them.
 Every time Michelle got more specific about her emotions, she was reliving them and sharing with the volunteer times and events that she previously had only felt alone.
 Doing that helped Michelle feel less alone.

-Following that, the volunteer instead of asking Michelle if she felt any of the seven words — hurt, afraid, angry, ashamed, alone, lonely, tired — assumed she was, and gave her the words to choose from.
+Following that, the volunteer instead of asking Michelle if she felt any of the eight words — anxious, depressed, afraid, angry, ashamed, alone, lonely, tired — assumed she was, and gave her the words to choose from.

 She could have asked about whether Michelle was feeling any of those words, however asking about those words runs the risk of being experienced as confrontational.